mahmoud-salameh/reading-notes/class-10.md

 __PRACTICAL INFORMATION Summary:__

-X Search engine optimization helps visitors find your sites when using search engines.
+* Search engine optimization helps visitors find your sites when using search engines.
-X Analytics tools such as Google Analytics allow you to see how many people visit your site, how they find it, and what they do when they get there.
+* Analytics tools such as Google Analytics allow you to see how many people visit your site, how they find it, and what they do when they get there.
-X To put your site on the web, you will need to obtain a domain name and web hosting.
+* To put your site on the web, you will need to obtain a domain name and web hosting.
-X FTP programs allow you to transfer files from your local computer to your web server.
+* FTP programs allow you to transfer files from your local computer to your web server.
-X Many companies provide platforms for blogging, email newsletters, e-commerce and other popular website tools (to save you writing them from scratch).
+* Many companies provide platforms for blogging, email newsletters, e-commerce and other popular website tools (to save you writing them from scratch).